 For a Line of Credit agreement, the effective date refers to the date on which the agreement comes into effect – this means that on this date, you can start taking cash advances up to your available Credit Limit.
 The Effective Date of a cash advance is the day when the requested funds are supposed to be received by the borrower.

 Fair Isaac Corporation (FICO) Score:

 Created by the Fair Isaac Corporation, FICO is the first credit score representing a person’s ability to repay a loan.

 A person or company that extends credit to a borrower based on terms that both parties agree to as set out in an agreement.

-An arrangement where a lender provides funds to a borrower based on an agreement that the amount will be repaid (and in most cases with interest or fees).
+A loan is an arrangement between a lender and a borrower, where the lender provides funds to the borrower based on an agreement that the amount will be repaid (and in most cases, with interest and/or fees).